ComputerScienceEducation/co-framework/README.md

 If the aforementioned steps do not work for you, you can also find the list of required extensions in the `extensions.json` file as part of the `.vscode` folder of the framework and manually search and install the extensions.

-### Additional Extension Setup
-The Assembly language extension uses semicolons as line comments by default.
-The AT&T syntax, however, uses the hash character and does not treat lines starting with a semicolon as being commented.
-If you want to fix this behavior such that you can use the line comment keyboard shortcut (⌘/ | CTRL + /), follow the steps given in the [Guide for Fixing the Line Comment Symbol](#guide-for-fixing-the-line-comment-symbol).

 ## Skeleton Files
 For the first 9 assignments, skeleton files are provided that should serve as the starting point for your implementation.
 It is essential that you do not delete or modify the existing code (except for the comments).